 It’s a question that often starts flame wars on forums, YouTube comment sections and social media.
-If Saitama and Goku were to fight, who would win?
+If Saitama vs. Goku were to happen, who would win?
 Unfortunately for me, my answer to the question may turn both camps into my enemy.

 If Saitama and Goku were to fight, the victor would be whoever’s world the fight takes place in.
 In One-Punch Man’s world, he would win.
 In Dragon Ball’s world Goku would win.
 Neither scenario would make either of them happy, making the fight nonsensical.

 If you have not yet reached for your pitchforks, you can find my reasoning for this below.

 The purpose of One-Punch Man and Dragon Ball

 In Dragon Ball, Goku serves to show that any obstacle can be overcome.
 No matter which kind of new opponent is thrown at him, he will relish in the challenge and conquer it.
 He may not win on his first try and he is sure to struggle, but he will win.

 One-Punch Man, on the other hand, concentrates on a hero that has already overcome all opponents.
 Combat wise no one is his equal.
 Not only has he overcome all challengers, they no longer faze him at all.
 His strength is absolute and he has become an obstacle that cannot be overcome.